niplav/site/microfiction.md

 ----

 > Now hips, a black hole to surround
-No Riemann metric has yet traced
+no Riemann metric has yet traced
-An old, a new decision is now made
+an old, a new decision is now made
-A bow is drawn
+a bow is drawn
 a good one, as of yet
 no fragmented escutcheon
 from the old master's whirring feet
-A pair of compasses would never
+a pair of compasses would never
 traverse the geodesic so
-A “hi”, a “no”, a saddest look, relieved of possibility
+a “hi”, a “no”, a saddest look,
+relieved of possibility
 Now have I fucking traumatized the bird‽